-With summer in full swing and the kids out of school, you may be looking forward to cookouts, children playing in the pool or yard, and gatherings of friends and family.
+With summer approaching, you may be looking forward to barbecues, children playing in the pool or yard, and gatherings of friends and family.
 Make sure you and your guests stay safe and happy this summer, by taking steps to keep your home cool and protected from costly damage.
 Here are a few tips to get you started:

 Avoid damage to your vehicles by smoothing out your driveway.
 You can hire someone to resurface it or patch it yourself if the cracks and holes are small.

-Before you start barbecuing this summer, give your grill a thorough cleaning, inside and out.
-With the propane tank turned off, remove the briquettes and cooking grates, and carefully detach the gas tubes and burners.
-Wash the grill with warm, soapy water, then dry it with a towel, and reassemble.
-During the season, take time to burn off the grease on the grates – this can eliminate unwanted fires.
+Before you start barbecuing this summer, give it a thorough cleaning, inside and out.
+With the gas cylinder turned off, remove the grills and hot plates, and carefully detach the gas.
+Wash the barbecue and plates with warm, soapy water, then dry it with a towel, and reassemble.
+During the season, take time to burn off the grease on the grates – this can help eliminate unwanted fires.

 Instead of keeping your AC on full blast all summer, try lowering the blinds, investing in blackout curtains, closing off unused rooms, and placing a bowl of ice in front of a large fan (feels like a cool, sea breeze!)
-If temperatures are too hot upstairs, move to the basement floor and be sure to let the cool night air in by putting fans in the window after the sun goes down.
+If temperatures are too hot upstairs, move downstairs and be sure to let the cool night air in by putting fans in the window after the sun goes down.

-As a general rule, your lawn needs between one and one and a half inches of water per week, from rainfall or irrigation.
-During the hot summer months, water your lawn during the last couple hours before sunrise to keep the water from evaporating.
+As a general rule, your lawn needs between 25 to 38mm of water per week, from rainfall or irrigation.
+During the hot summer months, water your lawn during the last couple of hours before sunrise to keep the water from evaporating.
 Sharpen your mower blades to give your grass a clean cut (which will help it conserve moisture better).

-If you live in an area that is prone to wildfires, keep your trees and bushes trimmed around your house, and pick up any lawn or garden debris, as it can feed fires.
+If you live in an area that is prone to bushfires, keep your trees and bushes trimmed around your house, and pick up any lawn or garden debris, as it can feed fires.

 Before opening your pool to swimmers this summer, be sure to clean it and balance the chemicals properly.
 According to swimuniversity.com, thousands of pool owners end up in the emergency room each year due to poisoning from pool chemicals, so use safety goggles and extra care when handling your chemicals.
 Make sure any steps, ladders, railings, slides, and diving boards are in good condition and installed securely, your pump and filter are working well, and the pool is brushed and vacuumed often to head off algae problems.
 Be sure to shock the pool at the beginning of the season to kill all the bacteria and get your water sparkling clean.
 After dealing with chemicals in the pool, spray down the pool deck completely.
 Test all of your pool’s safeguards as well – gate locks, door alarms, storage for chemicals – and set out your rescue and first aid equipment and flotation devices.

 Summer is a time for outdoor fun.
 Unfortunately, it can also be a time for outdoor accidents.
 Review your liability insurance policy to make sure you are completely covered for any unfortunate accidents that may happen on your property.
-Consider additional liability insurance coverage if you own a pool.
+Check you have adequate liability insurance coverage if you own a pool.
 Your insurance broker can help you decide how much you’ll need.